![]() |

 Magic Items

-For the extended Dexter version only: In addition to maximizing score, the magic items can also affect the ending of the game.
-If you collect every item, Daphne will be protected from the Death Ring.
+In addition to maximizing score, the magic items can also affect the ending of the game.
+If you collect every item, Daphne will be protected from the Death Ring. (with the extended Dexter video)

 DIP SWITCH SETTINGS